 Culture: British, London

-Case: gilded brass; Dial: gilded brass, with a blued steel hand; Movement: gilded brass and iron
+Medium: Case: gilded brass; Dial: gilded brass with a blued steel hand; Movement: gilded brass and iron

-The hours, 1–12, are struck on a bell screwed to the interior of the case.
-The dial plate of Nouwen’s movement is made in two parts, an unusual feature that makes possible the separate removal of the wheels on one train of the watch without disturbing wheels of the other.
-The balance and the verge of the watch's escapement are later replacements.
+Nouwen was a member of a Flemish family of clockmakers that originated in ’s-Hertogenbosch in Brabant, now a part of The Netherlands.
+Like the Vallins, he was probably a refugee from political and religious strife.
+The front plate of Nouwen’s movement is split in two, an unusual feature that makes it possible to remove the wheels of one train of the watch without disturbing the wheels of the other.
 The female figure in the center of the dial, reminiscent of Flemish personifications of Summer, wears a crown of grain stalks and carries a cornucopia in her right arm.
-The chapter ring is engraved with the hours (I–XII), the half hours are marked with stars, and there are touch pins at the hour to enable the user to tell the time in darkness.